-LIFT invites you to the work-in-progress sharing of its digital residency with Swiss artists Igor Cardellini & Tomas Gonzalez in partnership with Pro-Helvetia’s Swiss Selection Edinburgh: Virtual residencies
+Performance Telling was a work-in-progress sharing of LIFT’s digital residency with Swiss artists Igor Cardellini & Tomas Gonzalez in partnership with Pro-Helvetia’s Swiss Selection Edinburgh: Virtual residencies.

 For the residency, Cardellini/Gonzalez invited “Colectivo”